Manly Warringah Sea Eagles: 2011 season

 Despite losing many players from the 2010 season, the Sea Eagles found themselves sitting in second place on the NRL Ladder at the end of the regular season, behind the Melbourne Storm.
 They lost only five matches in the season, all being night matches.
 Manly-Warringah won all of its matches at Brookvale Oval, again nicknamed "Brookie Fortress".
 The final game at Brookvale was a Top of the Table Clash against the Melbourne Storm.
 Manly won this game 18–4 but the win was overshadowed by a brawl between Glenn Stewart and Adam Blair, giving the game the nickname 'The Battle of Brookvale'.

 In their opening playoff game, Manly-Warringah registered a 42–8 win over the North Queensland Cowboys at the Sydney Football Stadium.
 After a disappointing first half, Manly scored 42 unanswered points in the 2nd half, and progressed to the preliminary final.
 In this match, they defeated the Brisbane Broncos 26–14 to be the first team through to the 2011 NRL Grand Final, where they met the New Zealand Warriors who were vying for their first ever premiership.

 A season of success culminated in Manly-Warringah winning its eighth premiership, defeating the New Zealand Warriors 24–10 in the Grand Final.
 Glenn Stewart was awarded the Clive Churchill Medal for his 34 tackles and a crucial try in the second half.
 He and brother Brett Stewart became the first brothers to score tries in the same Grand Final.
-Manly-Warringah's second premiership in four years make them the only team thus far to win more than one premiership in the 21st century.
+Manly-Warringah's second premiership in four years made them the second team (after the Brisbane Broncos in 2000 and 2006) to win more than one premiership in the 21st century.

 Six Weeks after Manly Warringah's premiership win, the club dismissed head coach Des Hasler after he was revealed to have breached his contract by trying to lure coaching staff and players to the Bulldogs where he was to have started coaching in 2013.
 This meant that Geoff Toovey, who was to take over as part of a succession plan, was immediately elevated to the role of head coach from the start of the 2012 season.